Braces For All

 Once your smile has transformed and your teeth are lined, your braces will then be removed.
 After having your braces removed Dr. Snow will fit your mouth with a retainer that will keep your teeth from moving back and misaligning.
 The retainer is prescribed to wear for a period of time then best practice is to wear the retainer at night.

-If you want a straighter smile or to fix oral abnormalities, schedule an appointment with Dr. Snow to determine which treatment would work best for you!
+Visit our dental office If you want to fix oral abnormalities or you want a straighter smile.
+Schedule an appointment with Dr. Snow today to determine which dental treatment plan will work best for you!